platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     ```terminal:execute
     command: kubectl get deployments
-    session: 1
+    session: 2
     ```

-    You should see pal-tracker listed as a Deployment.
+    You should see `pal-tracker` listed as a Deployment.
     Since this is a snapshot you may see that there is a 0 listed under the AVAILABLE column, if
     this is the case run `kubectl get deployments` again and wait for